Autumn Leaves, 2025

 Kinwashi, autumn leaves, polystyrene, dimensions variable

 'Happiness is a beautiful fruit that tastes of cruelty' - Agnès Varda.
-Lately, happy to see:
+Lately, happy to

 spirit.